BPOG

 Public Claims & Free Blacks, 1781–1865

 The Public Claims & Free Blacks, 1781–1865 records document the lives, legal statuses, and economic activities of free African Americans during the antebellum and Civil War eras in the United States.
-These records include freedom papers, land ownership deeds, military service claims, apprenticeship contracts, and court petitions that reflect the resilience and contributions of free Black individuals to society.
-They also provide vital evidence for tracing genealogical roots and understanding social and economic histories.
+These records include freedom papers, land ownership deeds, military service claims, apprenticeship contracts, and court petitions that reflect both the resilience and contributions of free Black individuals.

 Sample Document